-Since then, Jacobs says, Gilt’s IT infrastructure has ably handled whatever has come its way, including the recent holiday season’s rushes around Black Friday and Cyber Monday.
+Since then, Jacobs says, Gilt’s IT infrastructure has ably handled whatever has come its way, including the recent holiday season’s rushes around the Day after Thanksgiving and Cyber Monday.
 “It all scales horizontally,” he says, adding that the company does load testing ahead of time to make sure the infrastructure can handle the strain.

 Gilt’s personalization algorithm

 As Jacobs explains, fashion is primarily about brands.
 If you’re a Gilt customer and you’ve bought a brand’s products or searched it in the past on Gilt, then you will likely see offers related to that brand.
 That’s not the end of it, though.
 “There’s a big element of discovery with Gilt,” he says, adding that Gilt also uses that data to figure out which brands you might be interested in.

 Gilt’s personalization algorithm determines which message you see.
 “We use all that data to personalize, if possible, every email and push notification we send to you,” he says.

 Gilt members don’t have to wonder why they’re receiving specific deals.
 The company makes a practice of disclosing its methodology for targeting.
 If you see a pair of Jimmy Choo shoes, for instance, Gilt will explain that you’re seeing that offer because you’ve bought that brand’s shoes before.